LukaHarambasic/harambasic.de/content/projects/yaml2cv.md

     - Development
 ---

 Why bother with Word or a graphics program when you can program?
-Hence I designed and developed a CV in Nuxt.js which takes the data from a YAML file.
-Just add a new entry in the YAML and the CV will be updated, afterwards you can host this as a static page on services like Netlify and Vercel.
+So I designed and developed a CV in Nuxt.js, which takes the data from a YAML file.
+Just add a new entry to the YAML file and the CV will be updated, then you can host it as a static page to services like Netlify and Vercel.